ekdeguzm/ekdeguzm/README.md

 Whether you want to talk software development, traveling, or just want to say hi — I’m always open to new opportunities and connections.
 Let's chat!

-You can reach me at em.deguzm [at] gmail dotcom
+You can reach me at em.deguzm [at] gmail dot com

 To protect against web scrapers and malignant use of my email, I've substituted the '@' symbol of my email with [at].